Tips To Write A Construction Site-Specific Safety Plan

 Write a Unique SSSP for Each Job

 Each construction project you perform will require a unique SSSP, so don’t recycle SSSPs from past jobs.
-Write a new SSSP that addresses specific challenges for each project.
+Write a new SSSP that addresses the specific challenges, site conditions and trade interactions for each project.

 Cover All Your Bases

-In general, an SSSP will be thorough for each project and cover a variety of areas, including:
+In general, an SSSP should be thorough for each project and cover a variety of areas, including:

 • Job hazard analysis